Hell's Kitchen Power Station

 CTR is reviewing the incorporation of solar installations above ground.
-This would produce around 400MW - 600MW of additional renewable energy per annum.
-The Salton Sea has an annual rainfall less than 4 inches, and the sun shines in excess of 100 degrees F all year round.
-Solar will mitigate dust from exposed playa and improve plant performance by using solar boosting to offset parasitic cooling losses during the warmer portions of the day.
+The Salton Sea has an annual rainfall less than 4 inches, and the sun shines all year round.
+Solar installations will mitigate dust from exposed playa and improve plant performance by using solar boosting to offset parasitic cooling losses during the warmer portions of the day.

 It would seem that these various projects would keep a man from boredom, but in 1927 Captain Davis became intensely interested in the story of the ill-fated Donner party, who suffered unspeakable hardships on the overland trail to California in 1845 and who perished in the snows of the Sierras that winter.
 The captain was a painter, and the tragedies of the Donner party were portrayed in large oil paintings displayed on easels around the interior of his establishment.
 They were extremely realistic, if somewhat primitive, and were certainly an incongruity in that setting of gurgling mud pots, geysers and old volcanoes.
 Davis actually retraced the entire 2,000 mile trip from Independence, Missouri to Fort Sutter, and the thousands of artifacts, newspaper clippings, photographs, maps and records, even animal skeletons he collected are on display at Sutter's Fort Museum.
 The overflow he brought back to Hell's Kitchen, to add to the decor there.